spencersolberg/scriptable-apple-music-widget/README.md

 | :----------------------------: | :---------------------------: | :-----------------------------: |
 |  ![](readme/copy_step_one.png) | ![](readme/copy_step_two.png) | ![](readme/copy_step_three.png) |
 ### Step 3
-Run the helper Shortcut, which will tell you the rest of what you need to know
+Run the helper Shortcut and paste your link.
+The Shortcut should guide you from there :)